kareemhussaini/airline/README.md

 # Airline
 Database Management Systems
 This project is mainly created for the airline ticketing management, as part of this we are creating a website that will help in searching for the flights (oneway and roundtrip) and accordingly selecting the appropriate flight to get it booked.
-For booking the flight user needs to login if account already exists and if not then user need to signup for the same, we are having specific deals that the user can select and get the discount appropriately.
+For booking the flight user needs to login if account already exists and if not then user need to signup for the same, we are having specific deals that the user can select and get the discount appropriately.<br/>
 To implement this, I have used Node.js Framework with ExpressJS.
-HTML, CSS for the styling and MYSQL as the database.
+HTML, CSS for the styling and MYSQL as the database.<br/>
 At every page there are queries being run as per the design document shared to validate and display the output required.
-Few of the sample screenshots are attached for the reference.
+Few of the sample screenshots are attached for the reference.<br/>
-The website runs at the localhost:3000
+The website runs at the localhost:3000 <br/>

---> Install Node.js
+--> Install Node.js<br/>
---> Install Mysql
+--> Install Mysql<br/>
---> Install Dependencies
+--> Install Dependencies<br/>
-npm install express ejs
+npm install express ejs<br/>
-npm install nodemon --save-dev npm install mysql npm install bootstrap@5.2.2 npm install express-handlebars
+npm install nodemon --save-dev<br/>
+npm install mysql
+npm install bootstrap@5.2.2
+npm install express-handlebars